f4him/SteamPy/README.md

 ## Development

 Want to contribute?
 Great!
 Feel free to fork or drop any ideas to improve the efficiency and functionality of the tool.

+If you really liked this tool and wanna support me, you can [donate me a skin](https://steamcommunity.com/id/fahim23/) ;) Even a safari mesh helps.